A First Timer’s Guide to Visiting Florence, Italy

 Bikes ($$) — We rented bikes for the day and covered so much ground.
 If you’re feeling adventurous you can bike up to the Piazzale Michelangelo.
 It’s all uphill and you have to be in some sort of shape to do so, but the beauty we witnessed was unbelievable!

-Grazie for reading my Florence travel guide!
-If you’re headed here soon it’s safe to say I’m really jealous of you 🙂 I hope you have the best time and if you enjoyed this please share this guide with your family and friends!
+Grazie for reading my “First-Timers Guide to Florence, Italy”!
+If you’re headed here soon it’s safe to say I’m incredibly envious of you 🙂 I hope you have the best time and if you enjoyed this please share this guide with your family and friends!
 For more of my Italy guides head here!